camarman/GTRPy/README.md

 #### Operations on Fields

-1. Varying the type of the vector field
+1. Varying the type of a given vector field
-2. Calculating the covariant and Lie derivative of each field object (scalar, vector and tensor)
+2. Calculating covariant and Lie derivatives for each field object (scalar, vector and tensor)
-3. Check the Killing field condition for a given vector field
+3. Checking the Killing field condition for a given vector field

-## Overview of GRTC-GUI
+## Overview

 4D/Main Page          |  3D/Main Page
 :-------------------------:|:-------------------------: